 You can go through a depressive episode, or period of low mood and depression, even as you recover from an addiction.
 For example, some people can experience craving alcohol or drugs as a feeling of depression, while others can become depressed because of problems which become worse during a period of addiction.

 - A feeling of being sad, unhappy or dull

-- A reduction in energy
+- A reduction in energy and/or activity

 - Sleep disturbance